 As for the American tour, the golden route means California, LA, San Diego and the Mexican border areas.
 Back then it was relatively easy for Malaysians to get a US visa.
 Nevertheless, since the September 11 attacks, US travel visa requirements have been changing constantly and are very much harder now by comparison.

 Chow was busy approaching major airline companies but unfortunately our young company had failed to make a dent in sales.
-Our air tickets were relatively more expensive compared to those offered by KenAir, Reliance, Sri America, Circle Vision, Mandarin Tours and other leading operators specializing in English-speaking packages.
+Our air tickets were relatively more expensive compared to those offered by KenAir, Reliance, Sri America, Circle Vision, Mandarin Tours and other leading operators specialising in English-speaking packages.
 Moreover, we did not have the necessary Airline Plate to issue air tickets and all transactions had to be conducted in cash or cheques.

 It was very challenging indeed, and this had a direct impact on our tour pricing.
 If we were to offer below-market rates, we would not make any profit at all.
 And if we priced our packages too high, there was no way we could sell.
 In addition to tour fees and market, our biggest bottleneck was the lack of an established branding, product quality and people had no confidence in us.